AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Related Work

-\paragraph{\textbf{Non-Equivocation Designs}} Although the above systems try to minimize trust in the operator of a ledger and aim at public verifiability by deploying cryptographic constructions, they require an out of band mechanism to provide non-equivocation.
-One family of solutions detecting equivocations are gossip protocols, where users exchange their ledger views in order to find any inconsistencies~\cite{chuat2015efficient,dahlberg2018aggregationbased}.
-A disadvantage of these solutions is that they are primarily detective, unable to effectively prevent equivocation attacks.
-Moreover, these solutions are usually underspecified, and we are not aware of any system of this class deployed for this use case.
+\paragraph{\textbf{Non-Equivocation Designs}} Although the above systems try to minimize trust in the operator of a ledger and aim at public verifiability by deploying cryptographic constructions, they require an out-of-band mechanism to provide non-equivocation.
+One family of solutions detecting equivocations are gossip protocols, where users exchange their ledger views to find any inconsistencies~\cite{chuat2015efficient,dahlberg2018aggregationbased}.
+A disadvantage of these solutions is that they are primarily detective, unable to effectively prevent equivocation attacks, in contrast to \name.

-Another approach for providing the non-equivocation of a ledger was proposed by introducing multiple auditing nodes~\cite{kim2013accountable,basin2014arpki} running a consensus protocol.
-Mitigations of this class, like the one proposed in \name, include systems built on top of a blockchain platform (providing non-equivocation by design).
-An advantage of those solutions is that they are as strong as the underlying blockchain platform and with some latency (i.e., minutes) can prevent operator equivocations.
-Catena~\cite{tomescu2017catena} proposes a system where a centralized log proves its non-equivocation by posting a sequence of integrity preserving transactions in the Bitcoin blockchain for its updates.
-However, it requires clients to obtain all Catena transactions and their number is linear with the number of log updates.
-PDFS~\cite{guarnizo2019pdfs} reduces this overhead (to constant) by a smart contract that validates consistency with the past by incremental update of the ledger using the history tree data structure (similarly, as in \name); however, it does not guarantee the correct execution.
+Another approach to the non-equivocation of a ledger was proposed in~\cite{kim2013accountable,basin2014arpki} that introduced multiple auditing nodes running a consensus protocol.
+Mitigations of the equivocation also include systems built on top of a blockchain platform that provides non-equivocation by design.
+An advantage of those solutions is that they are as strong as the underlying blockchain platform and with some latency can prevent operator equivocations.
+Catena~\cite{tomescu2017catena} proposes a system where a centralized log proves its non-equivocation by posting a sequence of integrity-preserving transactions in the Bitcoin blockchain for its updates.
+However, it requires clients to obtain all Catena transactions and their number is linear with the number of log updates (in contrast, \name requires clients to obtain only the most recent state of $\mathbb{S}$).
+PDFS~\cite{guarnizo2019pdfs} reduces this overhead (to constant) by a smart contract that validates consistency with the past by incremental update of the ledger using the history tree data structure (similarly, as in \name); however, it does not guarantee the correct execution, which \name does as well as it makes snapshotting of the ledger much cheaper.
+Custos~\cite{paccagnella2020custos} focuses on the detection of tampering with system logs and it utilizes the logger with TEE and decentralized auditors.
+However, auditors must regularly perform audits to detect tampering, which is expensive and time-consuming.
+In contrast, \name provides instant efficient proofs of data genuineness upon request.